Naris167/CCTV_Backend_V2/README.md

 max_workers = 2                  # Maximum number of concurrent connections to scrape images (applicable in multi-threading mode)
 ```

+> **Warning:** ⚠️
+> Setting the `max_workers` too high might result in an IP ban from the server.
+Use multi-threading with caution and consider the server's capacity and policies.

 To run the scraping tasks, execute:

 ```bash